Alyen28/Street-Paws/README.md

 # Street Paws

-A website to raise awareness about dogs and cats without a permanent, loving home
+A website to raise awareness about stray animals 🧡💚

 ## 🚀 Live Demo